kazurayam/fail_a_custom_keyword/README.md

 The [issue](https://github.com/katalon-studio/katalon-studio/issues/79) reports that KS 5.10.1 will actually behave different.
 The *main* test case will actually fail in KS 5.10.1.
 When the *sub* test case threw StepFailedException, the `try` block in the *main* is unable to catch it.

+I want to witness the behavior.

 ### a custom keyword that always fail

-I wanted to create a comprehensive suite of test cases, which should include:
+In order to investigate the reported issue, I wanted to create a comprehensive suite of test cases, which should include:

 1. a caller that calls a sub test case without `try-catch` block; the sub test case *does not* log failure, *does not* throw `StepFailedException`.
 2. a caller that calls a sub test case without `try-catch` block; the sub test case **does** log failure, but does not throw `StepFailedException`.
 3. a caller that calls a sub test case without `try-catch` block; the sub test case **does** log failure, and **does** throw `StepFailedException`.